min69u/Reforestation/README.md

-## Why did the knife dress up in a suit?
-Because it wanted to look sharp
+## Why couldn't the lifeguard save the hippie?
+He was too far out, man.